Hunter syndrome: Signs and symptoms

 The age at onset of symptoms and the presence or absence of behavioral disturbances are predictive factors of ultimate disease severity in very young patients.
 Behavioral disturbances can often mimic combinations of symptoms of attention deficit hyperactivity disorder, autism, obsessive compulsive disorder, and/or sensory processing disorder, although the existence and level of symptoms differ in each affected child.
-They often also include a lack of an appropriate sense of danger, and aggression.
+They often also include a lack of an appropriate sense of danger and aggression.
 The behavioral symptoms of MPS II generally precede neurodegeneration and often increase in severity until the mental handicaps become more pronounced.
 By the time of death, most children with severe MPS II have severe mental disabilities and are completely dependent on their caretakers.

 Genetics

 Since Hunter syndrome is an X-linked recessive disorder, it preferentially affects male patients.
 The IDS gene is located on the X chromosome.
 The IDS gene encodes for an enzyme called iduronate-2-sulfatase (I2S).
 A lack of this enzyme leads to a buildup of GAGs, which cause the symptoms of MPS II.
-Females generally have two X chromosomes, whereas males generally have one X chromosome that they inherit from their mother and one Y chromosome that they inherit from their father.